mozzius/graysky/apps/nextjs/src/posts/2023-10-21-graysky-launch.md

 Graysky lets you see not just your own likes, but anyone's likes!
 Every user's profile has a likes tab, much like Twitter.

-> The official app opts not to show other people's likes, but the AT Protocol built in such a way that almost all data is inherently public.
+> The official app opts not to show other people's likes, but the AT Protocol is built in such a way that almost all data is inherently public.
 I think it's important to embrace this, rather than give people a false sense of privacy.

 ### Other features